Henry Denker

+Henry Denker (November 25, 1912 – May 15, 2012) was an American novelist, playwright, and screenwriter.
+He began his career as a radio and television writer, and is credited as the originator and writer of what he described as the first television series ever produced, False Witness, broadcast on NBC-TV in 1939.
+He wrote the first script for the religious radio series The Greatest Story Ever Told, which won a special George Foster Peabody Citation in 1949.
+Of his 34 published novels, 17 were selected and published by Reader's Digest Condensed Books.
+Six of his plays were produced on Broadway.
+Trained as a lawyer, Denker drew on his legal background throughout his prolific writing career across radio, television, theater, and fiction.

 Biography

 Denker was born in New York, the son of a fur trader.
-After initially studying to be a rabbi, he change to the study of law and graduated from New York Law School in 1934.
+After initially studying to be a rabbi, he changed to the study of law and graduated from New York Law School in 1934.
 He stopped practicing law but used his legal background for numerous written works.

 Denker was admitted to the New York Bar in 1935, at the height of the Depression.
 He worked for an attorney who specialized in matters related to the theater, such as incorporating shows and drawing up contracts.
 When a day's work ended, Denker stayed at the office and wrote on the office typewriter.
 He soon left law practice to earn his living by writing.
 His legal training was reflected in many of his works.
 During Denker's brief legal career, he won a Workmen's Compensation case which, according to Denker, for the first time established that a physical trauma can induce a mental disease.
 In another case, Denker served a summons on heavyweight champion Jack Johnson.

 Denker was the originator and writer of what he describes as the "first television series ever produced," False Witness, on NBC-TV in 1939.
 Despite its success, the series was discontinued when the nascent medium of television was converted into an instruction tool for the mass training of Air Raid Wardens in anticipation of the U.S. entry into World War II.

 Denker started writing for radio with three productions on CBS Radio's Columbia Workshop: "Me?
 I Drive a Hack," starring Richard Widmark, "Emile, the Seal," a fantasy, and "Laughter for the Leader," a political drama in which CBS, without explanation, forbade the character of Hitler to be played with a German accent.
 During World War II, Denker worked as a writer on the English Desk of the Office of War Information.